Angie Martinez: Music career

 Following her debut album's release, Martinez began work on a second record, 2002's Animal House.
 In order to build anticipation for the record, she appeared on BET's Rap City and began a nationwide radio tour.
 She recorded a verse for the remix to her artist Sacario's record "Live Big".
 It became the No. 1 record in the tri-state area, and coincided with the release of the lead single off of her second album, "If I Could Go", which coincidentally also featured Sacario, as well as singer Lil' Mo.
 "If I Could Go" became a huge crossover hit on pop radio, climbing into the Top 20 of the Billboard Hot 100, peaking at No. 15.
 It became the most-played song on urban radio during the summer of 2002.
 Martinez's sophomore studio album, Animal House (named after her production company and recording posse), was released on August 21, 2002.
 It entered the Billboard 200 at No. 11, and the Top R&B/Hip-Hop Albums chart at No. 6, selling 92,000 units in its first week.
 The follow-up single, "Take You Home", featuring R&B singer Kelis, became a minor hit, reaching the bottom end of the Billboard Hot 100.
 Despite its moderate commercial performance, the album was more strongly received by critics and fans.
 Following the release of the album, she was featured on a remix for former Elektra Records labelmate Lil' Mo's track, "Gangsta", and Nina Sky's single "Time to Go".
 Following this, in 2003, she announced she was retiring from the music industry to concentrate on her passions as a radio personality and other ventures.

-Martinez later appeared in the music video for Ja Rule's single, "New York" (2004), a feature which was somewhat controversial due to the guest appearances of Fat Joe and Lox member Jadakiss in the midst of Ja Rule's feud with rapper 50 Cent.
-In response, 50 Cent recorded the track "Piggy Bank".
-Luckily, Martinez was not named or considered guilty-by-association on the track.
-She also appeared in an album intro with La La Anthony for singer-songwriter Babyface's album, Girls Night Out, which was released in October 2022.
+She appeared in the album intro with La La Anthony for singer-songwriter Babyface's October 2022 album, Girls Night Out.